rem1niscence/canopy/controller/block.md

 ### Block Commitment

-Once a block has been validated by a quorum of validators (a supermajority of the network), it can be committed to the blockchain.
+Once a block has been validated by a quorum of validators (a supermajority of two-thirds of the network), it can be committed to the blockchain.
 The commitment process:

 - Applies the block to the state machine